0xadri/notes-js/_reactjs_cheatsheet.md

 # COMPONENTS THE WORLD

-React apps are made out of components.
-A component is a piece of the UI (user interface) that has its own logic and appearance.
+React apps are made out of `components`.
+A `component` is a piece of the UI (user interface) that has its own logic and appearance.

-A component can be as small as a button, or as large as an entire page.
+A component can be as small as a `button`, or as large as an entire page.

 -------------------------------------------------------